hamedgasemi200/php-chunk-file-upload/README.md

 + `file_size` => The size of the mail file.
 + `file_name` => The name of the final file

-And the following fields are arbitrary:
+And the following fields are arbitrary for the constructor:

 + `max_upload` => By default it's bytes.
 If user tries to upload more than max_upload (max_upload < file_size), it will return an error.
 + `chunk_folder` => The folder which all the chunks will be placed in.